When, Why and How to Help Children Use Appropriate Eye Contact - What Does the Research Say? - Calm Kid Central

 These types of strategies usually only work in the short term, and are not well tolerated for long.
 However sometimes a short “burst” of these strategies over a few weeks can be enough to still increase the frequency of the behaviour even after they stop being as effective as they were when implemented.

-All the best with doing this work with young people.
-Providing that we do it respectfully, this is one of those “smaller” interventions which can potentially significantly assist young people to create better relationships with their peers, families and other people in their life.
+All the best with considering this work with young people.
+Providing that we do it respectfully – and only when and if it does fit with a family’s values – this is one of those “smaller” interventions which can potentially significantly assist young people to create better relationships with their peers, families and other people in their life.

 ** Important **